open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 * Use workflow from: <select the branch from dropdown list, e.g. `v1.9.x`>
 * The release branch to use: <e.g. `v1.9.x`>
 * The version of the release: <e.g. `1.9.1`>

-Yes there is redundancy between these inputs that we plan to address.
+(Yes there is redundancy between the above inputs that we plan to address.)